Most people don’t understand the so-called Federal Reserve System. They don’t know:

 Morgan printed 200 million dollars in completely worthless, private money and bought things with it, paid for services with it and sent some of it to his branch banks to lend out at interest.

-The scheme worked and soon the public regained their confidence in money and quit hording their currency.
-However, as a result banking power was further consolidated into the hands of a few large banks.
+Soon the public regained their confidence in money.
+They quit hording their currency.
+However, as a result, banking power was further consolidated into the hands of a few large banks.

 By 1908 the panic was over.
 Morgan was hailed as a hero by the president of Princeton University, Woodrow Wilson: